 This law explains that users spend most of their time on other sites, which means they prefer your site to work the same way as all the other sites they already know.
 Users will transfer expectations they have built around one familiar product to another that appears similar.

 By leveraging existing mental models, UX designers can create superior user experiences in which the user can focus on their task rather than learning new models.
 Again, the point of many digital products is to make their users’ lie easier, not more challenging.

 Bringing it Back to Joe

 Joe was using multiple products before exploring the other option that was the SaaS product with all the hype from his finance colleagues.
 He ended up reverting back to his other products, as they were both familiar and easier to use.

 If the SaaS product he tried would have followed this UX design principle and kept a similar design and usability of the other products it was replacing, it would have been less foreign to Joe and he might have stayed with the product and purchased the full version.

-According to the Laws of UX, humans interpret ambiguous and/or complex images as the simplest form possible, as this interpretation requires the least cognitive effort of us.
+According to the Laws of UX, humans interpret ambiguous and/or complex images in the simplest form possible, as this interpretation requires the least cognitive effort of us.
 The Law of Prägnanz reminds us the human brain is wired to find simplicity and order in chaotic and complex shapes because it prevents us from becoming overwhelmed with information.
 In fact, there are studies that show people are better able to visually process and remember simple figures than complex figures.